Camila Cabello Reveals She's Suffering From Dehydration, Cancels Performance on Taylor Swift's Tour

 In March, Cabello opened up about touring with Swift comparing the tour to a “big slumber party.”

 “For me, it’s a dream come true.
-When I first met her four years ago, I was like, ‘I really love you,’” she told ET on the carpet of the iHeartRadio Music Awards.
+When I first met her four years ago, I was like, ‘I really love you,’” she told Entertainment Tonight on the carpet of the iHeartRadio Music Awards.
 The pair originally met at the MTV Video Music Awards years before.
 “I was like, ‘Man, I really look up to you.
 You really inspire me.’
 She was one of the people that made me wanna start songwriting, so it’s really amazing.”

 Add Charli XCX, the one-woman British hit-making factory, into the mix and fun is bound to happen.
 “I’m, like, really looking forward to the tour hangs, you know?
 It’s going to be like a big slumber party.”